 Commentary: Allocation of personnel should be in accordance with current workload demands.
 Because of fluctuations in workloads, the agency should reassess, at least annually, the workload demands of each organizational component.

-16.2 Distribution of Personnel

-16.2.1 Agency personnel allocated to an organizational component are distributed in accordance with workload assessments.
+(O O M M M M) 16.2 Distribution of Personnel 16.2.1 Agency personnel allocated to an organizational component are distributed in accordance with workload assessments.
 Commentary: The intent of the standard is to encourage the equalization of individual workloads within each organizational component.
-The analysis should specify all incidents and factors used in each workload, assessment as well as indicate any time and location factors necessary to complete a task or serve its clientele.
-(O O O O O)

-16.2.2 At least annually, the agency reassesses the distribution of personnel.
+The analysis should specify all incidents and factors used in making each workload assessment and indicate any time and location factors necessary to complete a task.
+(O O O O O O) 16.2.2 At least annually, the agency reassesses the distribution of personnel.

 Commentary: Distribution of personnel should be in accordance with current workload demands.
 Because of fluctuations in workloads, the agency should reassess, at least annually, the workload demands of each organizational component.
 An exception to this standard concerns the reassessment of patrol personnel distribution, which should be reassessed quarterly (see standard 16.2.10).
-(O O M M M M)

-16.2.3 For purposes of the distribution of patrol personnel, the agency maintains a map of its service area organized into identified reporting areas.
+(O O M M M M) 16.2.3 For purposes of the distribution of patrol personnel, the agency maintains a map of its service area organized into identified reporting areas.
 Commentary: To facilitate the collection and analysis of information relating to crimes and services as well as the geographic distribution of patrol personnel, the agency should establish a system of reporting areas of roughly equal populations.
 The boundaries of reporting areas may follow census tracts, which could be subdivided, if necessary, to achieve two reporting areas for each 1,000 population.
-Because the reporting areas are designed to enhance the development of patrol beats, they should follow natural boundaries, arterial streets, railroad tracks, bridges, freeways, etc.

-The agency should record a reporting area identifier in connection with every incident and should consider recording by reporting area number any other workload factors that influence personnel distribution studies.
-(O O M M M M)

-16.2.4 At least annually, the agency tabulates incidents by reporting areas.
+Because the reporting areas are designed to enhance the development of patrol beats, they should follow natural boundaries, arterial streets, railroad tracks, bridges, freeways, etc. The agency should record a reporting area identifier in connection with every incident and should consider recording by reporting area number any other workload factors that influence personnel distribution studies.
+(O O M M M M) 16.2.4 At least annually, the agency tabulates incidents by reporting areas.

-Commentary: Distribution of personnel should be in accordance with workload demands.
-Such a tabulation allows the agency to reassess the demands for service and also enables the agency to reassess the relative importance of workload distribution factors.
+Commentary: Such a tabulation enables the agency to reassess demands for service and the relative importance of workload distribution factors.
 Tabulations may be based on a sample of incidents.
-(O O M M M M)

-16.2.5 Patrol personnel are distributed in accordance with temporal and geographic distribution of
+(O O M M M M) 16.2.5 Patrol personnel are distributed in accordance with temporal and geographic distribution of incidents.
 Commentary: The proportional distribution of patrol personnel is one of the primary means of improving the agency's efficiency and effectiveness.
-Proportional distribution should take into account incident, locations, and variance in workload.
-It should recognize "temporal" concerns such as the hour of day and day of week when incidents occur.

-To ensure that the system is used correctly, a directive should establish procedures for the implementation and ongoing operation of the system.
-The directive should also specify any source documents, incidents, factors, personnel, and/or equipment necessary to accomplish the task.
+The agency's system for determining the appropriate proportional distribution should take into account incidents, locations, and variations in workload.
+It should also recognize "temporal" concerns, such as the hour of day and day of week when incidents occur.
+To ensure that the system is used correctly, a directive should establish procedures for the implementation and operation of the system.
+The directive should also specify the source documents, data on incidents and personnel, and/or equipment necessary to accomplish the task.
 Procedural guidelines should be established, and detailed information on the need for proportional distribution of personnel and the goals and objectives of the system should be provided.
-(O O M M M M)

-16.2.6 The agency identifies workload according to shift periods.
+(O O M M M M) 16.2.6 The agency identifies workload according to shift periods.

 Commentary: The intent of the standard is to require the agency to determine the percentage of the patrol workload on each shift.
-(O O M M M M)

-16.2.7 The agency collects and analyzes data on the hourly distribution of incidents.
+(O O M M M M) 16.2.7 The agency collects and analyzes data on the hourly distribution of incidents.